AcePizza/AcePizza/README.md

 Here are some of the skills that I have developed as a web developer:

-- Strong proficiency in JavaScript and TypeScript
+- Solid proficiency in JavaScript and TypeScript
 - Experience with the MERN Stack (MongoDB, Express, React, Node.js)
-- Expertise in Tailwind CSS for responsive and modern UI design
+- Experience in Tailwind CSS for responsive and modern UI design
 - Knowledge of GraphQL and REST for building efficient and flexible APIs

 ## Contact